bulbicx/selenium_project_starter/README.md

 Create a 'functional' front end and test it with Selenium.
 Recommended to use VSCode Live Server for HTML hosting AND bootstrap for ease of web component creation

+Create a Java or Spring project for testing with Selenium

 Either fork or git clone down this project to create your own

 ## Project requirements: